BertLindeman/bert-ev3dev-examples/README.md

 ### Have your EV3 report the IP-addresses by speach after boot
+##### No longer maintained here since (Add IP address to status bar)(https://github.com/ev3dev/brickman/commit/4cdf6b54e1438c13a245ba28caf5bbc17b98a245)
+  Brickman neatly shows the current IP-address on the status bar.
+  Kept the description as documentation.
 ##### Starting at ev3dev image ev3dev-jessie-2014-10-07

 For this an update is needed to `/etc/rc.local`